curious-containers/curious-containers.github.io/_docs/4020-cc-agency-advanced-configuration.md

 controller:
   notification_hooks:
     - url: "http://example.com/notify"
     - url: "http://example.com/auth-notify"
       auth:
         username: "username"
         password: "password"
 ```

-This configuration will result in a HTTP Post to every url given if a batch in this agency reaches a new state.
+This configuration will result in a HTTP Post to each url, as soon as a batch state changes.
 The `auth` field is optional.

 The content of a notification is a list of batch information, specifying the `batchId` and the new `state` of the batch:

 **Example:**